How Does Under Armour Compete Against Nike and Adidas?

 Brand Core Strength Brand Image Target Market

-📊 While Nike and Adidas rely on global influence, Under Armour thrives on authenticity.
+📊 Nike and Adidas dominate global culture, but Under Armour thrives on authenticity.

 3. How Under Armour Stands Out in Fabric Innovation

-Under Armour’s entire identity is built around fabric performance.
+Under Armour’s identity is built on fabric technology.

-• ColdGear® — thermal layering for cold conditions
+• ColdGear® — Thermal layering for cold environments

 4. Marketing Strategies: Function Over Fame